Are Losses on the Sale of a Home Tax Deductible?

 Are Losses on a Home Sale Tax Deductible?

-According to the IRS Publication 523, “A loss on the sale of a home is not tax deductible”.
-Check out page 5 of the publication for more specifics.
-Unfortunately, for anyone who was seeking a silver lining when selling their home for a loss over the past few years, it won’t come in the form of a tax deduction.
+Unfortunately, for anyone who was seeking a silver lining when selling their home for a loss over the past few years (primary or secondary), it won’t come in the form of a tax deduction.
+There is one exception, however…

-Losses on Investment Properties
+Capital Losses on Investment Properties (Business Properties) Tax Deduction

 Related Posts: